-You’ll have piece of mind with the Level III NICU at our Issaquah campus.
-A Level II NICU can help babies born as early as 32 to 34 weeks, as well as newborns who need extra care.
+The Level III NICU at our Edmonds campus can help babies born as early as 32 to 34 weeks, as well as newborns who need extra care.

-If a baby born at Issaquah needs a higher level of care, our neonatal transport service is specially designed and equipped to transfer her to the First Hill Level IV NICU.
+If your baby needs higher level of care than our NICU can offer, our neonatal transport service is specially designed and equipped to transfer your baby to the First Hill Level IV NICU.